- Shipmate Derek Haskins Frome Branch

 The Funeral of Shipmate Margaret Sallis will take place at 12.00 at Holy Trinity Church Frome and will be conducted by our Chaplain the

-The Funeral of S/m Dennis Morris will be held on Monday 30th October at Bournemouth Crematorium at 2.30pm.
+The Funeral of Shipmate Dennis Morris is on 30th October at Bournemouth Crematorium at 14:30 ( North Cemetery Strouden Road BH8 9HX)

 Both will very much missed for all the work that they have done in their respective Branches.
 Margaret has been a very active member of the Area for as long as I can remember.